GoNZooo/vscode-aurora-gonzooo/README.md

 The result is this theme.
 It's mostly made to make PureScript look decent for now, though it was originally made for Elixir and I use it for many other languages.

+**Note**: While the theme was originally made for Elixir, changes over time in how it was generally highlighted by syntax highlighting extensions may have changed the general look of it.
+I've not kept up to date on these changes.

 ## PureScript

 ![PureScript](images/purescript-1.png)